Human rights in Cuba: Political executions

 Various estimates have been made in order to ascertain the number of political executions which have been carried out on behalf of the Cuban government since the revolution.
 During the first two months of 1959, Castro's government executed more than 300 Batista officials, with Latin American historian Thomas E. Skidmore says that there had been 550 executions in the first six months of 1959.
 In an April 1961 UPI story, the agency stated that about "700 have died before Castro's firing squads" between 1959 and 1961.
 The World Handbook of Political and Social Indicators ascertained that there had been 2,113 political executions between the years 1958–67, while British historian Hugh Thomas, stated in his study Cuba or the pursuit of freedom that "perhaps" 5,000 executions had taken place by 1970.
-According to Amnesty International, the total number of death sentences issued from 1959–87 was 237, of which all but 21 were actually carried out.
-The Black Book of Communism estimated that between 15,000 and 17,000 people were executed by the state.
-The anti-Castro Archivo Cuba estimates that 4,000 people were executed in Cuba between 1959 and 2016.
-It claims there have been 4,309 confirmed executions or extrajudicial killings since 1952; the actual death toll of the Cuban Revolution is estimated to be higher, but an exact count of victims is unavailable, given a lack of available records and political transparency in Cuba.

 The vast majority of those executed directly following the 1959 revolution were policemen, politicians and informers for the Batista regime who were accused of crimes such as torture and murder, and their public trials and executions enjoyed widespread popular support among the Cuban population.
-Most scholars agree that those executed were probably guilty as charged, but their trials did not follow due process.
-The Cuban Government justified such measures on the grounds that in Cuba, the application of the death penalty against war criminals and others followed the same procedure which had previously been followed by the Allies during the Nuremberg trials.
+Most scholars agree that those executed were most likely guilty as charged, but their trials did not follow due process.
+The Cuban Government justified such measures on the grounds that in Cuba, the application of capital punishment against war criminals and others followed the same procedure which had previously been followed by the Allies during the Nuremberg trials.
 Some Cuban scholars maintain that if the government had not imposed severe legislation against the torturers, terrorists, and other criminals who had been employed by the Batista regime, the people themselves would have taken justice into their own hands.